 This makes so much sense and will stop more land being swallowed up with 30 acre substations.

-We are not against Renewable Energies or Nuclear Power industries.
+We fully support Renewable Energies and Nuclear Power industries.
 We are asking for sensible and sensitive development on Brownfield sites and for proper oversight and control of the cumulative impacts these projects cause.

 No matter where you live, if you feel you could add your personal voice of dismay then please visit